Are You On a Mission to Cut Your Monthly Expenses?

 Related reading: 13 killer ways to save money on groceries

-You can spend a fortune on makeup these days, £30 for a small palette of 9 eye colours is normal.
+You can spend a fortune on makeup these days, £30 for a small palette of 9 eye colors is normal.
 If you bought mid range full face makeup you could be looking at over £80 straight away.

 I subsequently stopped wearing it completely, partly to save time and partly because why should I?